-Courses on "Database Management System," and "Computer Networks".
+A course on " Data Base Management System", "Computer Networks".
+COURSE OBJECTIVES:

 - I. Identify and critique instances of technological determinism in popular discourse on social media technologies. - II.
 Evaluate methodologies employed by studies of social media use. - III.
 Critically evaluate the potential for social media technologies to facilitate the formation of identities, communities, activist movements, and consumer markets. - IV.
 Articulate some of the ethical problems posed by emerging social media technologies.